QuinnoxLabs/visitor/README.md

 # visitor
-A simple app for recording visitor
+A simple app for recording visitors